akbaryuzarg/One-Day-One-Project/README.md

 # One Day One Project

-My personal project to learn fundamental HTML, CSS, and JavaScript
+My personal project to learn fundamentals HTML, CSS, and JavaScript.
+Build without using any framework.
-@akbaryuzarg

 ## Preview Project